marcolivierarsenault/coffeeanddata/_posts/2023-08-27-top-down-vs-bottom-up.md

 ## Top Down vs Bottom Up

-In the diverse and intricate world of engineering, there are countless ways to tackle a problem.
+In the diverse and intricate world of software engineering, there are countless ways to tackle a problem.
 However, two strategies often rise to the surface due to their contrasting philosophies: the Bottom-Up and the Top-Down approach.
 While both have their merits, and each has proven successful in various scenarios, the choice between them is not equal.

 ### The Bottom-Up Approach: An In-Depth Look